saikrishna2313/Rust-Respawn/README.md

 ## Purpose

-This repository serves as a structured space to refresh and strengthen core Rust concepts through small, focused Exercises.
+This repository serves as a space to refresh and strengthen some of the Rust fundamental concepts through small, focused Exercises.

-Each exercise explores one or more fundamental topics.
 ---

 Most Exercises are intentionally minimal and focus on demonstrating specific